markteicher/Adaptive_Test_Orchestration/README.md

 ## 🔗 References and Validation Context

-The references below describe the class of proof-of-concept automation that ATO evaluates.
+The references below describe the class of proof-of-concept automation ATO is designed to evaluate.

 ### 🤖 Automated / AI-Assisted Exploitation